SaltyMole/ft_transcendence/README.md

 - **Real-time WebSockets, remote players & multiplayer (3+)** were implemented as a single coherent real-time layer (Socket.IO) so that game state, chat, and player presence all flow through the same synchronization mechanism, with reconnection logic to handle dropped connections gracefully.
 - **LLM interface + image recognition** were implemented as a dedicated AI module: the drawing canvas output is sent for weapon classification, and the recognized weapon(s) are fed into an LLM prompt that streams back a generated combat story, with error handling and rate limiting around the AI calls.

+### Custom module: flemme.ai — USB Etch-A-Sketch controller

+**What it is:** a physical, plug-and-play USB controller — built from scratch (custom PCB, firmware, and 3D-printed enclosure) — that drives any mouse-based web drawing app, including the weapon-drawing phase of ft_transcendance.
+It presents itself to the OS as a standard USB HID mouse (no driver, no companion app), uses two rotary encoders for X/Y cursor movement and a toggle switch for pen up/down, includes an MPU-6050 accelerometer to detect a "shake to clear" gesture, and displays an animated reactive face on a small OLED screen.
+Full hardware documentation, wiring, schematics, and firmware are in [`README.controller.md`](./README.controller.md).

+**Why we chose this module**
+We wanted one module that pushed the project outside the boundaries of "another web app" and demonstrated engineering breadth beyond software.
+Since the gameplay already revolves around drawing, a physical drawing controller plugs directly into the existing core loop instead of being a disconnected gimmick — it's a hardware extension of a feature the project already needs.

+**Technical challenges it addresses**
+- Implementing a native **USB HID mouse device** on an ATmega32U4 (Pro Micro) — relative cursor movement and click state with zero drivers or installation, working in any browser-based drawing tool out of the box.
+- Reading **two quadrature rotary encoders** concurrently and converting raw rotation into smooth, accurate relative mouse deltas without missed steps or drift.
+- Sharing a **single I2C bus** between two peripherals at different addresses (SSD1306 OLED at `0x3C`, MPU-6050 at `0x68`) while keeping a ~30 fps display refresh and a 100 Hz accelerometer poll running concurrently on a single-threaded MCU.
+- Designing a **gesture-recognition algorithm** from raw accelerometer samples — counting direction reversals above a ~0.5 g threshold over a 1.5 s window — to reliably detect a deliberate shake (vs. normal handling) and translate it into a `Ctrl+A → Delete` HID keyboard sequence, with a cooldown to avoid repeated triggers.
+- Driving **real-time reactive graphics** on a constrained OLED: a smoothed velocity vector derived from cursor movement drives pupil position and decays back to center when idle, on top of randomized blinking and a separate animated "dizzy" state.
+- **End-to-end hardware fabrication**: schematic capture and PCB layout in KiCad, 3D-modeling and printing the enclosure, and the complete electrical wiring between the MCU, encoders, switch, OLED, and IMU.

+**How it adds value to the project**
+It gives players an alternative, tactile, more playful input method for the drawing phase — the most distinctive moment of the game — without requiring any setup on the player's machine.
+It also turns ft_transcendance into more than a pure web app: a working hardware/software co-design, which is a meaningful differentiator for a portfolio/demo context.

+**Why it deserves Major module status**
+The module spans four distinct technical domains — embedded firmware (C/C++ on AVR, USB HID stack), electronics design (custom PCB), mechanical design (3D-printed enclosure), and signal processing (gesture detection + animation from sensor data) — each independently non-trivial, and all integrated into a single working physical product built and soldered from scratch.
+This breadth and depth of work is comparable to the other Major modules already listed (e.g. the real-time multiplayer engine or the LLM integration), well beyond what a Minor module or a "trivial feature" would represent.

 ---

 ## Individual Contributions

 **Zoé — Tech Lead, Backend & Database**
-Designed and implemented the entire backend: Express/TypeScript API structure, the PostgreSQL schema and migrations via Drizzle ORM, JWT-based authentication with bcrypt password hashing, the TOTP 2FA flow (`otplib` + `qrcode`), avatar uploads (`multer`), and the friends/private-messaging system, plus Socket.IO integration for real-time chat.
-Along the way, she worked through and resolved several concrete issues: Drizzle ORM version mismatches and migration verification, a duplicate `PUT /profile` route conflict in Express, Docker/Podman-specific configuration quirks, and a security incident in which SSL certificate and private key files were accidentally committed to GitHub — which she resolved by rewriting the git history with `git filter-repo` and coordinating a safe force-push with the rest of the team.
-She also implemented HTTPS in development using self-signed certificates and configured the Vite proxy accordingly.
+Designed and implemented the entire backend: Express/TypeScript API structure, the PostgreSQL schema and migrations via Drizzle ORM, JWT-based authentication with bcrypt password hashing, the TOTP 2FA flow (`otplib` + `qrcode`), avatar uploads (`multer`), and the friends/private-messaging system.

 **Nathan — Product Owner, Game Logic & Real-Time Layer** Defined the product direction and built the core multiplayer game engine: real-time game rooms, state synchronization, support for remote players and for more than two players simultaneously, and reconnection handling on disconnect.
+He also designed.

 **Paul — Project Manager, AI Module, OAuth2 & Infrastructure**
 Coordinated the team's planning, and implemented the AI side of the project (weapon recognition from drawings and LLM-based combat story generation, including streaming and error handling), the Google OAuth2 login flow, and the Docker/Docker Compose setup used for local development.